Trump's personal fortune plunges by $1B due to coronavirus shutdowns

 Around 1,500 Trump Organization employees have been laid off or furloughed, The Washington Post reported last week.

-Trump continues to push for a reopening of the economy as soon as possible, telling Fox News on Tuesday, “We’re looking at the concept where we you open up everything."
+Trump continues to push for a reopening of at least sections of the economy as soon as possible, telling Fox News on Tuesday, “We’re also looking at the concept where you open up everything."